On Convergence and Stability of Two Extended BB-like Step Sizes: Convergence and Stability analysis

-We execute the RIGHT method on problem \eqref{pro:qua} and set $p=1,1.08,1.1,1.28,1.7,1.9,2$.
-Figure \ref{fig:BB2V} shows the performance of the RIGHT method under these $p$ values.
+We test the RIGHT method on problem \eqref{pro:qua} with $p=1$, $1.08$, $1.1$, $1.28$, $1.7$, $1.9$, and $2$.
+Figure \ref{fig:BB2V} shows the performance of the RIGHT method with these $p$ values.
 The results in Figure \ref{fig:BB2V} verify the this conclusion, that is, for large $\lambda$, the RIGHT method corresponding to $p\in(1,2)$ is unstable.